How does car insurance cover scratches and dents?

 When it comes to dents, scratches, and door dings, most car insurance claims fall under collision or comprehensive coverage.
 These coverages can be optionally added to your policy and should be considered if you are concerned about damage to your vehicle.

 Auto comprehensive coverage includes unexpected damage that is outside of your control and isn't caused by a collision with another vehicle or object.
-Covered events include acts of vandalism like someone keying your car, hitting a deer, pet, or other wild animal, a tree branch falling on your vehicle, or a rock cracking your windshield.
+Covered events may include acts of vandalism to your car, hitting a deer, a tree falling on your car, or damage to your windshield from a rock.
 Comprehensive coverage also includes a deductible if you file a claim.

 There are certain situations where cosmetic damage to your car won't be covered, such as general wear and tear and lapse in filing a claim.

-Is it worth filing a car insurance claim for a dent or scratch?
+Is it worth claiming on car insurance for a dent or a scratch?

 On the other hand, if the damage is more extensive and costly, it may make sense to file a claim for any dents or scratches that need to be repaired.
-For example, if your vehicle gets keyed and causes $3,000 worth of damage, it makes sense to file a claim if your comprehensive deductible is $500.
+For example, if your vehicle gets keyed and suffers $3,000 worth of damage, it makes sense to file a claim if your comprehensive car insurance deductible is $500.

 What happens if someone dents your car?